guardian/invoicing-api/adr/lightweight-architecture.md

       .pipe { program }
       .tap  { postconditions }
     ```
-* Reserve unit tests for complicated business logic algorithms, not for infrastructural integration checking
+* Reserve unit tests for complicated business logic algorithms, not plumbing
-* Issues such as malformed JSON or wrong HTTP request orchestration will surface quickly after deployment
+* Issues such as malformed JSON or wrong HTTP request orchestration are likely to surface quickly after deployment
 (as long as alarming is setup) thus ROI for unit testing these aspects is likely not worth it
 * Runtime preconditions/postconditions is just code alongside main business logic and as such harder to ignore and
 has lower maintenance cost relative to unit tests

-### Work towards correctness iteratively by failing fast and alerting developers instead of predicting Zuora model

-* **Avoid silent failures** by working on whitelisting as opposed to blacklisting principle
-* If system detects a scenario it cannot handle then immediately notify developers to make adjustment
-instead of trying to predict the Zuora model up-front to handle all imaginable scenarios
+### Prevent silent failures

+* There have been multiple cases of silent failures introduced by handling errors with techniques that swallow
+errors without error logging or wiring them to non-200 responses.
+Failing fast on unrecoverable errors hooks into AWS
+out-of-the-box error logging and alarming at minimal cost.
-* If there is no automatic error recovery possible and system cannot proceed, then not much can be gained by
+* If there is no automatic error recovery possible and system cannot proceed, why fail slow?
-failing slow, beside perhaps error accumulation.
-* Failing slow and proceeding with computation after unrecoverable error may likely lead to further incorrect
-processing.
 * Automatic error recovery, self-healing, etc., are difficult to achieve ideals, usually not possible in Zuora.
+Due to nature of Zuora outages which are hours long, error handling cannot be meaningfully addressed
+by techniques on a unit level.
+Instead, they should be addressed on a much higher infrastructural level such as using
+SQS, Step Functions, etc.
-If error recovery is possible, then it should not actually be modelled as an error but simply an alternative path
+* If error recovery is possible, then it should **not** actually be modelled as an error but simply an alternative path
 the system tries.
-Due to nature of Zuora, error handling in Zuora cannot be meaningfully addressed on a unit level
-in terms of monadic error modelling or effects libraries because outages are often hours long.
-Instead, it should
-be addressed on a much higher infrastructural level such as using SQS, Step Functions, etc.
-* There have been multiple cases of silent failures introduced by developers handling errors via monadic values but
-then not logging an error or returning non-200.
-Failing fast on unrecoverable errors hooks into AWS out-of-the-box
-error logging and alarming at essentially no cost.

 ### Minimal custom abstractions of Zuora

+* Work on whitelisting as opposed to blacklisting principle
+  * If system detects a scenario it cannot handle then immediately notify developers to make adjustment
+    instead of trying to predict the Zuora model up-front to handle all imaginable scenarios
 * Modelling of Zuora has not been very successful over the last five+ years due to the way Guardian uses it with
 countless exceptions in the model
 * Instead use Zuora directly the way they document it which means essentially on the REST API level.
-* Instead of a custom model, we should favor preconditions and postconditions to check if we have done the right thing
+* Favor preconditions and postconditions to check if we have done the right thing
   * "Does the invoice look correct after production mutation?", as opposed to
   * "Here is the predicted model capturing all the ways invoice can be generated, and the corresponding (mocked) unit test."
 * Zuora is hard enough to understand without developers putting another layer on top of it